nationalarchives/miiify/README.md

 Miiify provides a simple Key/Value interface for working with manifests which are also stored using Git in a directory called '.manifest'.

-To store or update an existing manifest to key 'foo':
+To store a manifest or update an existing manifest using key 'foo':
 ```bash
 curl -k -d @test/manifest1.json https://localhost/manifest/foo
 ```